They depend on us.....

 Helpful Hannah Denim tote

 One of my favorite denim fabrics.
 I purchased tons of it when I could and used it all up.
 Someone mailed me a box recently and it had some in it.
 Here is the first "Helpful Hannah Tote bag".
 We use canvas tote bags for shopping and all kinds of things.
 Many of them are too small.
 The Helpful Hannah totes are nice and roomy.
 Look for more of them in the future in different colors and fabrics.
-You won't be able to have just one!
+You won't be able to have just one!new projects

 I started listing some foam backed coaster.
 Same high quality foam pad base as my mouse pads.
 They can be made in a wide variety of colors.
 If you need something to fit your decor from these funky blue and green retro ones to.......